FSInventoryOrg/FSInventory/README.md

 ```sh
 DUMP_DIRECTORY=<path to inventory folder>
 ```
-8. Due to running a replicat set, we need to make sure we make also sure that the `host.docker.internal` hostname can be resolved to the host machine's IP address.
+8. Due to running a replicat set, we need to make sure that the `host.docker.internal` hostname can be resolved to the host machine's IP address.

-On Windows, there is a setting (https://docs.docker.com/desktop/settings/) to automatically add the *.docker.internal hostnames in the hosts file.
+On Windows, there is a [setting](https://docs.docker.com/desktop/settings/) to automatically add the *.docker.internal hostnames in the hosts file.

 If host.docker.internal cannot be resolved on Linux, you must add a line in your /etc/hosts file to map host.docker.internal to the IP address 127.17.0.1.